Building Green has a passion for Madeira Drive – aka ‘Maddy’ – the seafront along East Brighton.

 In 1870 there was enough new beach to create a road at the bottom of the East Cliff.
 Called Madeira Road, it was protected by a new sea wall built from one of the old London bridges.

 Around this time the Victorians planted plants along the East Cliff.
-A woodcut print from in the Fishing Museum in Brighton, dated 1972, shows evenly spaced plants established at the bottom of the cliff.
-These are approximately the spacings of the plants that still exist here some 140 years later.
+A woodcut print from in the Fishing Museum in Brighton, dated 1872, shows evenly spaced plants established at the bottom of the cliff.
+These are approximately the spacings of the plants that still exist more than 140 years later.
 The main plants are from Japan, and called Japanese spindle – Euonymus japonicus.
 They have pink and orange berries in winter.

-Madeira Drive green wall is almost certainly the biggest, oldest and longest ‘green wall’ in the Europe.
+Madeira Drive green wall is almost certainly the biggest, oldest and longest ‘green wall’ in the UK, and possibly Europe.
 There was also a green wall further West in Hove around this time.

-The green wall helped to make the seafront a nicer place to walk – a ‘promenade’.
-In those days, rich people were attracted to Brighton to walk along Maddy and enjoy the ‘sea air’.
+The green wall helped to make the seafront a nicer place to walk, or ‘promenade’.
+In those days, wealthy folk were attracted to Brighton to walk along Maddy and enjoy the ‘sea air’.
 People believed it was good for your health.

 Late Victorian era

 In 1883, Brightonian Magnus Volk opened the ‘Volks Electric railway‘.
 This is the oldest in the world.
 A year later big lawns were laid out along Madeira Road – all possible because of the sand and gravel accumulated by the groynes.